-How the Brexit effect is impacting on the UK property market
+How the Brexit effect is impacting the UK property market

-The Brexit effect has the potential to create opportunities for small businesses, but can the same be said for the UK property market?
-Ramifications have been visible across the sector since the referendum in 2016, and the short-to-mid-term forecasts appear to be on the bleak side.
+The Brexit result can create opportunities for small businesses, but can the same be said for the UK property market?
+Ramifications have been apparent since the 2016 referendum 2016.
+The short-to-mid-term forecasts are on the downside.

 While the UK property market, both domestic and commercial, experienced a dip after the Brexit vote, those in the industry remained hopeful as they quickly showed signs of recovery.
-Brexit is looming closer, and fears are resurfacing over its impact on the UK property market.
-Unsurprisingly, this concern is affecting buyers as many are considering delaying buying a home until after Brexit, while hesitation is also starting to become apparent amongst investors.
+However, Brexit is looming closer, and fears are resurfacing over its impact on the UK property market.
+Unsurprisingly, this concern affects buyers as many consider delaying buying a home until after Brexit, while hesitation is also becoming apparent amongst investors.

 So, what does this mean for the UK property market?
-Even if there is a successful and favourable Brexit, many are asking how Britain’s property market will fare and which areas of the country are expected to see the biggest knock on effects.
+Even if there is a successful and favourable Brexit, many ask how Britain’s property market will fare and which areas of the country expect to see the most prominent knock-on effects.

 According to Business Insider, during the last five years, the UK has seen a property price increase of 28% – a positive figure after the financial crash of 2008.
-While it’s expected that house prices throughout the country will continue to grow, the current rate is set to drop dramatically.
+But, although house prices throughout the country expect growth, the current rate is set to drop dramatically.

-Predicted to plummet by 50%, experts are forecasting a 14.2% increase over the four years between 2018 and 2022.
+Experts predict to plummet by 50%, a 14.2% increase over the four years between 2018 and 2022.
 It’s believed that Brexit – combined with a rise in interest rates and mortgage restrictions – will be the biggest culprit of this stunted growth.

-Perhaps, as expected, the market is predicted to experience the slowest level of growth in 2019 coinciding with concerns surrounding the economy and the impact this may have on household finances as Britain exits the EU.
+Perhaps, as expected, the market is predicted to experience the lowest level of growth in 2019, coinciding with concerns surrounding the economy and the impact this may have on household finances as Britain exits the EU.

 The impact here could be two-fold.
 In the first instance, investors may begin to turn to more stable property markets overseas.
 In the second, a recent survey from the Telegraph highlighted that Brexit could also pose problems for businesses within the property industry due to low buyer confidence, potentially stalling buyers and challenging times ahead for estate agents.